 Diagnosis of HSP

 Henoch-Schönlein Purpura clinically diagnosed

-HSP diagnosis is a clinically driven one but lab investigations are required to rule out other possible causes of the condition.
-According to American College of Rheumatology presence of 2 out of 4 of these features has a diagnostic sensitivity of 87.1 % and specificity of 87.7 %;
+The HSP diagnosis is a clinically driven one, but lab investigations are required to rule out other possible causes of the condition.
+According to the American College of Rheumatology, the presence of 2 out of 4 of the features listed below has a diagnostic sensitivity of 87.1 % and specificity of 87.7 %: